Skip to main content

 In the past, there were a variety of reasons why some months may not have been credited toward Income-Driven Repayment (IDR) loan forgiveness and Public Service Loan Forgiveness (PSLF)—for example, months when you were in a payment plan that wasn’t eligible.

-With this payment count adjustment, between now and the Summer 2024, the U.S. Department of Education will change whether certain payments or months are credited toward your loan forgiveness.
+With this payment count adjustment, between now and September 2024, the U.S. Department of Education will change whether certain payments or months are credited toward your loan forgiveness.
 Borrowers with loans that have accumulated time in repayment of at least 20 or 25 years as a result of the adjustment will see automatic forgiveness, even if those borrowers are not currently on an IDR plan.

 Want to learn more about how the Payment Adjustment may benefit PSLF applicants?
 Watch our webinar